 Doing the same old thing the same old way…UGH!

-redundancy is not their favorite thing either.
+Redundancy is not their favorite thing, either.
 Their brains and creativity are most peaked when they are able to discover and solve fresh problems.

 The repetitive tasks are best suited for the Gold personality who may likely enjoy the art of rote and mastery by redundancy.
 Let me crack you up.
-The Green personality is not only bugged by doing the same jobs over and over again, they are often just as irritated by having the same conversations more than once as well.
-That why small talk may stress them out a little.
+The Green personality is not only bugged by doing the same jobs over and over again; they are often just as irritated by having the same conversations more than once as well.
+That is why small talk may stress them out a little.

 After they have discussed something or issued a directive, the thrill of the chill is gone.
 They are always ready to move on to the “next” thing or topic or next thing.

 Because they are among the most creative of temperaments, Greens need the freedom to create on their own terms.

 In my opinion, this temperament can come up with a multitude of possibilities when given the room to brainstorm and discover new things.
 Think of a scientist (which most Green temperaments may be); they need to be able to test, problem-solve, try new things, and examine all avenues before they come to a conclusion.

 Putting unnecessary limits on them does more than irritate them.
 Irritation convolutes progress.
 Their personality spectrum ranges from being quiet introverts to unyielding outspoken skeptics.